FgBierwart/KOSTA-Toolbox/README.md

 ### Construction of the Lyapunov function
 The construction of the Lyapunov function is done within two main steps:

 - As a first instance, the set of basis function is provided by the function : *Basis.m*.
 In this version, this function only encodes monomials and gaussian basis function but can easily be adapted for general basis function.
-In order to construct the Lyapunov function, gradients of basis functions are required.
-Then, the method allow the two following scnerio:
+In order to construct the Lyapunov function, the gradient of any basis functions is required.
+Then, the method allows the two following scnerios:
-    * The gradient is given bu the user;
+    * The gradient is given by the user;
     * The gradient is approximated (not known).

-- ... to complete...
-The different paremeters of the basis functions are provided via the parameter *basis* and the structure *s*.
-In the current version, only monomials and Gaussian radial basis functions are implemented.

 - The projection used to approximate the Koopman operator is given with the parameter *trunction*.
+The parameter is set as 1 for section projection and 0 for $L^2$ projection.
 The following flowchart shows 4 different ways to construct a Lyapunov candidate, depending on the chosen basis functions and projection operator.
 The dashed arrows depict the polynomial approximation.

 <img src="https://github.com/FgBierwart/STAK-Toolbox/assets/142835014/f6c583be-ada8-4391-a5ea-8c652e92d738" width="700" height="230">

 &nbsp;

 - Finally, the Lyapunov candidate is computed with the function *Eigenfunction.m*.
 The function gives as an output the matrix of approximated eigenvectors and indicates those associated to the eigenvalues closest to the eigenvalues of the Jacobian matrix.
-See [] for more details and documentation of the related function.
+See [2] for more detailed about the construction of this candidate function.

 ### Validation of the Lyapunov function

 In this section, we present the two main functions used for validation.
 They are based on (i) Sum-Of-Squares (SOS) programming and (ii) a “worst case” approach combined with an adaptive grid.